West Pennine Moors: Landmarks

 The main mast at Winter Hill transmitting station on Winter Hill extends to a height of 1014 ft and is owned by Arqiva.
 It carries analogue and digital radio transmissions and digital television transmissions of BBC TV, ITV, Channel 4, Channel 5, FREEVIEW, BBC radio and commercial radio services.
 This mast serves the North West region.

 Most other masts and towers on the site are for mobile phones base stations, emergency services communications and PMR services and various microwave links.

 Due to its prominent position, Rivington Pike was used as a beacon on 19 July 1588, when it was lit to warn the population that the Spanish Armada had been sighted off The Lizard in Cornwall.
 A beacon was lit to mark the end of the Great War in 1918, the coronations of George V and Elizabeth II and the Royal wedding in 1981.
 The tower on top of the Pike was built as a shelter commissioned by John Andrews of Rivington Hall in 1733.
 It fell out of use when the estate was bought by William Lever in 1900.
 It is a Grade-II-listed building.

-The octagonal Jubilee Tower on Beacon Hill overlooking the town of Darwen was completed in 1898 to commemorate Queen Victoria's Diamond Jubilee and to celebrate the victory of the local people for the right to access the moor.
+The octagonal Jubilee Tower on Darwen Hill overlooking the town of Darwen was completed in 1898 to commemorate Queen Victoria's Diamond Jubilee and to celebrate the victory of the local people for the right to access the moor.
 The tower is often referred to as "Darwen Tower".
 It is 85 ft in height, and there is access to the top via the internal staircase from where Yorkshire, Morecambe Bay, Lancashire, Cumbria, and surrounding moorland can be seen.
 On rare occasions, in favourable weather conditions, it is possible see the Isle of Man to the northwest.

 The Peel Tower stands on Holcombe Hill as a memorial to the former Prime Minister.
 It is visible from miles around and its 148 steps can be climbed when the tower is open.